baloo/nixos-firmware/README.md

 TPMs provides a way to do remote attestation of systems.
 This could be used to have appliances authenticate to SSIP.

-This requires two keys of the TPM, attestation key and endorsement key, those two keys need to be bound together with a rather convoluted challenge-response mechanism.
+This requires two keys of the TPM, Attestation Key (AK) and Endorsement Key (EK), those two keys need to be bound together with a rather convoluted challenge-response mechanism.

 ### Remote attestation TOFU